melbhz/netlogo-hpc/workflow/README.md

     sbatch submit_jobarray.slurm
     ```

-    to submit 100 jobs to Spartan.
-You will receive an email when the computation ends.
+    to submit 100 jobs to the HPC.
+The entered email address will receive an email when all jobs are completed.

     **:bulb:Tips**: